 19.6.15.14 Storage Areas and Fencing

 Except as noted below, all business activities shall be conducted entirely within a building, except for loading and unloading and vehicle parking.
-Materials, supplies, equipment, finished or unfinished products, personal items such as boats and recreational vehicles, or similar articles shall not be stored in any area on a site except inside an enclosed building or behind a visual barrier to screen such areas from the view of the public and adjoining properties.
+Materials, supplies, equipment, finished or unfinished products, personal items such as boats and recreational vehicles, or similar articles shall not be stored in any area on a site except inside an enclosed building or to screen such areas from the view of the public and adjoining properties.
 Storage of discarded, second-hand or salvage material outside any building or visual barrier is prohibited.

-When an applicant can demonstrate that outdoor storage is necessary and will not negatively impact the project, adjoining properties, or the overall appearance of the business area, outdoor storage may be approved.
-The applicant must demonstrate, to the satisfaction of the Development Services Director, that screening, security, access, and other issues related to outdoor storage have been properly addressed.
-Approved storage areas are limited to twenty-five (25) percent of the site and must be at least one hundred (100) feet behind the building line and screened from public view.

 In order to establish a park-like setting, fences are highly discouraged.
 When an applicant can demonstrate that a fence is absolutely necessary, the quality and materials used for the fence shall complement the design of the primary structure and amenities on the site.
+All fences shall be constructed with masonry or wrought iron materials.
+Use of vinyl, chain-link, or other similar fencing materials is prohibited in the BPD Zone.

 19.6.15.15 Landscaping